colinleach/PTYS516/README.md

 # PTYS516
-Contributions to the solar system small bodies course at LPL, University of Arizona
+Contributions to the solar system small bodies course at LPL, University of Arizona, Fall 2022.